techcobweb/galasa/modules/gradle/README.md

 Use the `.build-locally.sh` script to invoke a build.

 See the notes at the top of the script for a list of environment variables which can be over-ridden to control build behaviour.

+## How to contribute to this module

+Take a look at the [Contributor's Guide](https://github.com/galasa-dev/galasa/blob/main/CONTRIBUTING.md).